d3vote/XSolutions-Configurable-Cash-Register/README.md

 3) Try to build the project, if it fails follow the steps bellow.

-4) Look at the top left corner and click on "Download coretto-11.0.7".
+4) Look in the top left corner and click on "Download coretto-11.0.7".

 5) Wait until the JDK has been installed.

+6) Press on Elephant with reloading symbol in the right top corner

-6) Run App.java to test the Application
+7) Run App.java to test the Application

+If still having some issues, try to manually select corretto-11.0.7 as JDK

 Prerequisites for installing the release:
 - [Java Runtime Environment](https://www.java.com/de/download/)